kuzanatoliy/questions/SOLIDJS.md

 <details>
   <summary>What is a Suspense component?</summary>

 ``Suspense`` serves as a boundary that can show a fallback placeholder instead of the partially loaded content as these async events resolve.
+Moreover, it is possible to use ``SuspenseList`` component for combining a few cases.

 [More >>](https://www.solidjs.com/tutorial/async_suspense)